Thousands urged to flee their homes as storm wallops California, closing down roads, prompting water rescues and leaving 1 dead - KTVZ

 As of late Monday, 2 to 7 inches of rain had fallen across lower elevations and up to 10 inches in the mountains over a 24-hours period, preliminary rainfall reports showed.
 Montecito received a whopping 9.89 inches over 24 hours, while Fillmore got 6.24 inches and Santa Barbara got 6.13 inches.

 The threat isn’t over yet.
-The storm is trekking South, shifting the risk of mudslides and flooding to the Los Angeles and Ventura County areas on Tuesday.
+The storm is trekking South, shifting the risk of mudslides, flooding and severe storms to the Los Angeles, San Diego, San Jose and Los Vegas areas on Tuesday.

+More than 30 million people across the Southwest were under a marginal threat of severe weather Tuesday.

+“Isolated strong to severe thunderstorms capable of producing damaging winds and perhaps a brief tornado may occur today across parts of southern/central California,” warns the Storm Prediction Center.
+“Thunderstorms capable of isolated severe gusts will also be possible across parts of southeast Nevada, northwest Arizona, and southwest Utah.”

 In central California, heavy downpours unleashed significant flooding, mudslides and debris flows, prompting calls for residents to flee.